 What is it?

-Although John calls the area where Gethsemane is located a garden, it was not a garden we would think have today.
-Rather than a place to grow vegetables and other foods, it was a place where the planting and harvesting of trees producing olives, pomegranates and figs took place.
-In Gethsemane there exists some olive trees that were planted roughly nine hundred years ago.
+Although the Apostle John refers to this place as a garden, it was not the same kind we would have today.
+Rather than a place to grow vegetables and other foods, it was a location where the planting and harvesting of trees producing olives, pomegranates, and figs took place.
+Today, some olive trees still exist that were planted roughly nine hundred years ago!